-For the first quarter of fiscal 2012, both our net sales and net earnings grew double digits, by 10.6 percent and 15.3 percent, respectively, as compared to the first quarter of fiscal 2011.
-Professional segment net sales were up 9.9 percent compared to the first quarter of fiscal 2011, as shipments for most professional segment businesses increased due to higher customer demand resulting primarily from consumer optimism from improved market conditions, the successful introduction of new products, and strong demand in the Americas for our micro-irrigation products due to increased acceptance of drip irrigation technologies.
-Additionally, price increases and incremental sales from acquisitions also contributed to the sales growth for our professional segment.
-Residential segment sales increased 11.6 percent for the first quarter of fiscal 2012 compared to the first quarter of fiscal 2011, primarily from early orders of walk power mowers and zero-turn radius riding mowers as customers anticipate early spring weather, as well as higher sales of Pope products in Australia due to more favorable weather conditions.
-However, shipments of snow thrower products and service parts were down due to the lack of snowfall during the 2011/2012 winter season.
-Our net earnings growth of 15.3 percent for the first quarter of fiscal 2012 compared to the first quarter of fiscal 2011 resulted primarily from higher sales volumes and leveraging of our selling, general, and administrative (SG&A) expense over higher sales volumes, which was down 200 basis points to 26.6 percent as a percentage of net sales in the first quarter of fiscal 2012 compared to 28.6 percent in the first quarter of fiscal 2011.
-However, our gross margin rate was down 110 basis points to 34.6 percent in the first quarter of fiscal 2012 compared to 35.7 percent in the first quarter of fiscal 2011 due mainly to unfavorable product mix.
-Additionally, our net earnings growth was hampered by an increase in our tax rate due to the expiration of the domestic research ta
+Our results for the second quarter of fiscal 2012 were positive with a net sales growth rate of 9.5 percent and a net earnings growth rate of 14.2 percent, each as compared to the second quarter of fiscal 2011.
+Year-to-date net earnings increased 14.5 percent in fiscal 2012 compared to the same period in the prior fiscal year on a year-to-date net sales growth rate of 9.9 percent.
+Sales for most professional segment businesses increased due to strong demand for domestic golf equipment as customers replaced aging equipment, favorable early spring weather that accelerated shipments and demand for landscape contractor equipment, the successful introduction of new products, higher demand resulting from improved domestic economic conditions in our markets, and price increases on some products.
+Worldwide sales for our micro-irrigation products also increased due to continued acceptance of drip irrigation solutions for agricultural markets.
+Additionally, for the first six months of fiscal 2012, \$7.5 million of incremental net sales from acquisitions completed during the past twelve months also contributed to the sales growth for our professional segment.
+During the second quarter of fiscal 2012, we completed the acquisitions of two professional product lines that increase our product offering and presence in the rental and light construction markets.
+Residential segment sales also were up primarily from favorable early spring weather conditions that drove strong demand for walk power mowers and riders, positive customer response to newly introduced products, and higher sales of Pope products in Australia due to more favorable weather conditions.
+However, shipments of snow thrower products and service parts were down, mainly for the year-to-date comparison, due to reduced demand resulting from the lack of snowfall during the 2011/2012 winter season.
+International net sales decreased slightly for the second quarter of fiscal 2012 compared to the second quarter of fiscal 2011 primarily from a slowdown in shipments of golf and grounds equipment in Europe.
+Our net earnings growth of 14.2 percent and 14.5 percent in the second quarter and year-to-date periods of fiscal 2012, respectively, compared to the same periods in fiscal 2011, resulted primarily from higher sales volumes and leveraging of our selling, general, and administrative (SG&A) expense over higher sales volumes.
+Our gross margin rate increased 20 basis points in the second quarter of fiscal 2012 compared to the second quarter of fiscal 2011.
+However, for the year-to-date period of fiscal 2012, our gross margin rate decreased 20 basis points compared to the same period in the prior fiscal year.
+Additionally, our net earnings growth was hampered by an increase in our tax rate due to the expiration of the domestic research tax credit on December 31, 2011.

-Our overall financial condition remains strong.
-Our receivables increased slightly, by 2.5 percent, as of the end of the first quarter of fiscal 2012 compared to the end of the first quarter of fiscal 2011 on a net sales increase of 10.6 percent.
-Our inventory levels increased by 13.7 percent as of the end of the first quarter of fiscal 2012 compared to the end of the first quarter of fiscal 2011 as we bought additional engines for production planning and pricing efficiencies ahead of anticipated demand.
-We also increased our first quarter cash dividend by 10 percent from \$0.20 to \$0.22 per share compared to the quarterly cash dividend paid in the first quarter of fiscal 2011.
+We continued to focus on asset management and our financial condition remained strong.
+Our receivables decreased slightly, by 2.0 percent, as of the end of the second quarter of fiscal 2012 compared to the end of the second quarter of fiscal 2011 on a sales increase of nearly 10 percent.
+Our inventory levels also declined by 3.5 percent as of the end of the second quarter of fiscal 2012 compared to the end of the second quarter of fiscal 2011.
+Our second quarter cash dividend increased by 10 percent from \$0.20 to \$0.22 per share compared to the quarterly cash dividend paid in the second quarter of fiscal 2011.